 3. Use Sticky Traps

-If you are dealing with a spider infestation or don’t care to keep them alive, you might prefer making a trap.
+If you are dealing with a spider infestation, or you don’t care to keep them alive, you might prefer making a trap.
 With a DIY trap, you can catch the spiders without any harmful chemicals.

 All you need is some corn syrup, water and cardboard cut into strips.
 Combine an equal amount of corn syrup and water in a pot and cook it until it turns into a glue-like substance.
 With a butter knife, you can spread the concoction onto the cardboard.